Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Numerical Experiments

-This quantity can help us to evaluate the improvement achieved by the adjusting technique for each run.
-To visualize the improvement, we plot the boxplots for each sample size and each value of $\tau$.
-The figures show that most parts of the boxplots locate above $y=0$ in the logistic regression, and all of the boxplots locate above $y=0$ in the linear regression.
-These observations indicate that the adjusting technique can generate a more accurate estimator of the ground-truth parameter $\beta_\ast$.
+In addition to the squared error, we investigate the loss, i.e., the log-likelihood, of the estimators in the linear regression and the logistic regression.
+Similar to how we analyze the squared error, we plot the mean loss and the case-wise loss improvement.
+The figures show that the adjustment technique could help reduce the loss.

-In conclusion, the adjusted WDRO estimator has better empirical performance than the classic WDRO estimator.
-When people plan to estimate parameters in the statistical learning model, the proposed adjusted estimator can be considered.
+Overall, the adjusted WDRO estimator has better empirical performance than the classic WDRO estimator.
+When people plan to estimate parameters in statistical learning under the WDRO framework, the proposed adjusted estimator can be considered.